-Appendix 8: Cleaning Up Vomit and Feces
+Appendix 8 Cleaning Up Vomit and Feces

-- Attend to the patient/resident/client first, if necessary. - Isolate the area, if possible, and place a wet floor sign/flag to prevent slipping. - Wear disposable gloves or household rubber gloves (these will need to be disposed or decontaminated after) as well as other personal protective equipment (surgical mask, eye protection, gloves, gown or apron). - Gross soiled material must be removed prior to cleaning and disinfecting.
+- Attend to the patient/resident/client first, if necessary. - Isolate the area, if possible, and place a wet floor sign/flag to prevent slipping. - Wear disposable gloves or household rubber gloves (these will need to be disposed after) as well as other personal protective equipment (surgical mask, eye protection, gloves, gown or apron). - All solid pieces of vomit and/or feces must be removed prior to cleaning and disinfecting.
 Wipe up excrement using absorbent disposable material (e.g. paper towels).
 Use a wipe up technique that does not agitate excrement and place directly into a regular garbage bag. - Clean the surface with neutral detergent to remove any trace residual dirt or body fluids. - Disinfect the area to a radius of 2 meters with an accelerated hydrogen peroxide 0.5% ensuring a 5 minute contact time or a fresh 1/50 dilution of household bleach 5.25% (e.g. 20 ml bleach to 980 ml water) and allow to air dry naturally.
-NB. ensure that area is very well ventilated. - Discard waste including gloves into regular garbage immediately. - If the area involved was so large that a mop had to be used, wash the mop head, soak in disinfectant and place into a leak proof laundry bag when finished.
-The bucket contents should be carefully poured into the available sewage outlet (i.e. hopper, utility sink), and the bucket rinsed and wiped with the disinfectant. - Remove personal protective equipment and discard in regular garbage. - Perform hand hygiene at the end of the procedure. - If a vomiting or fecal accident occurs in an area where food is prepared served or displayed or stored, dispose of any food that has been handled by the ill person since symptom onset, or been present within 2 meters of a vomiting incident. - Wash all dishes, utensils and trays in hot water and detergent (minimum of 74° for 10 seconds).
+NB. ensure that area is very well ventilated. - Discard waste including gloves into regular garbage immediately. - If the area involved was so large that a mop had to be used to apply disinfectant, wash the mop head, soak in disinfectant and place into a leak proof laundry bag when finished.
+The bucket contents should be carefully poured into the available sewage outlet (i.e. hopper, utility sink), and the bucket rinsed and wiped with the disinfectant. - Remove personal protective equipment and discard in regular garbage. - Perform hand hygiene at the end of the procedure. - If a vomiting or fecal incident occurred in an area where food is prepared, served, displayed or stored, dispose of any food that had been handled by the ill person, or had been present within 2 meters during the incident. - Wash all dishes, utensils and trays in hot water and detergent (minimum of 74° for 10 seconds).
 Be careful not to cross-contaminate dirty and clean dishes.

-Appendix 9: Sample Daily Update Outbreak Report for OPMT
+Appendix 9 Sample Daily Update Outbreak Report for OPMT